-&lt;sup>2 Osteopaths Act 1993, section 20(9)(c)
+2 Osteopaths Act 1993, section 20(9)(c)

-- c.
-A conviction (at any time) in the United Kingdom of a criminal offence - d.
-The ability to practise as an osteopath is seriously impaired because of his physical or mental condition - e.
-The osteopath has been included by the [Independent Safeguarding Authority] in a barred list - f.
+- b.
+If so, is there a real prospect that those facts would amount to the statutory ground: - i. conduct which falls short of the standard required of a registered osteopath (unacceptable professional conduct), or - ii. professional incompetence, or - iii. ability to practise is seriously impaired because of a physical or mental condition, or - iv. conviction (at any time) in the United Kingdom of a criminal offence. - v.
+The osteopath has been included by the [Independent Safeguarding Authority] in a barred list - vi.
 The osteopath has been included by the Scottish Ministers in the children's list or the adults' list.